friendsofstrandseq/ashleys-qc-pipeline/README.md

     link_sseq_input
 ```

-You can now check if your Strand-seq FASTQ files have been properly picked up
+You can now check that all Strand-seq samples have been properly picked up
 by the pipeline.
+Note that the pipeline automatically checks that (i) each sample
+has a number N of single-cell libraries where N has to be an integer multiple
+of the config parameter `libs_per_plate` (default: 96); (ii) the names of the FASTQ
+files enable an unambiguous pairing of 1st and 2nd mate per library, i.e. what is
+commonly indicated via the FASTQ suffix `_1` and `_2`.
+You can glance at the linked
-You can find them under the path:
+input files under this path:

 ```
 YOUR_PIPELINE_RUN_FOLDER/input/fastq/